The Primary Pathways

 Further details can be accessed from the main office.

 The Pathway of Provision

-HHELC OUTREACH enables students to transition between different pathways so academic and personal progress can be maintained.
-HHELC works closely with home schools regarding transition across the pathways when appropriate.
+HHELC Pathways Provision enables students to transition between different pathways so academic and personal progress can be developed and maintained.
+HHELC works closely with home schools regarding transition across the pathways and back to their school or other appropriate setting, when appropriate.

-Pathway One is available for students from KS1 and above, with a medical need who are too poorly to attend their own school.
+Pathway One is available for pupils from KS1 and KS2, with a medical need who are too poorly to attend their own school.
 The length of a student’s time receiving teaching at home is dependent on their individual needs.
-Teachers tailor the curriculum to meet the needs of student in consultation with the Home School.
+Teachers tailor the curriculum to meet the needs of pupil in consultation with the Home School.

-Students are allocated a Link Teacher.
-The student may be taught by other teachers, depending on subject specialisms.
-The Link Teacher has responsibility for progress and communication with parents and school.
-Teaching is for five hours per week, at times arranged by the Link Teacher.
-If appropriate sessions may take place outside of the student’s home in approved venues such as libraries or at our Sherwood base.
-Teams may be used if appropriate and students may be taught in small groups.
+Students are allocated a Key Worker.
+The Key Worker has responsibility for progress and communication with parents and school.
+Teaching is for up to five hours per week, at times arranged by the Key Worker.
+If appropriate sessions may take place outside of the pupil’s home in approved venues.
+Microsoft Teams may be used if appropriate.

-The provision at the Sherwood Learning Centre is designed so that secondary students can work in a supportive and secure learning environment, taught by a range of qualified teachers.
-The Lead Teacher of the Sherwood Base works with the Link Teacher to ensure continuity of provision.
+The provision at the Sherwood education Centre is designed so that primary pupils can work in small groups, in a supportive and secure learning environment, taught by qualified Teachers and Teaching Assistants.

 Pupils follow individual programmes of work in line with their level of ability and personal circumstances.